 Lastly, Whispering Canyon Cafe is the resort’s primary table service restaurant.
 The restaurant serves breakfast, lunch, and dinner.
 We’ve dined here for breakfast many times and thoroughly enjoy it.

 Now I do have to warn you.
 This restaurant involves a little friendly horseplay and a few shenanigans.
 So make sure to go with a good attitude and be prepared.
-Oh, and don’t forget to have someone in your party ask for ketchup at some point during your meal!
+Oh, and don’t forget to have someone ask for ketchup at some point during your meal!

 Here are a few photos of the new rooms from Disney’s website.
 This room is a standard guest room.